New England Regional Fellowship Consortium

 The Congregational Library & Archives is a member of the New England Regional Fellowship Consortium (NERFC), a collaboration of more than 30 major cultural agencies.
 NERFC grants support work in a broad array of fields, including but not limited to: history, literature, art, history, African American studies, American Studies, women’s and gender studies, anthropology, sociology, philosophy, religious studies, environmental studies, oceanography, and the histories of law, medicine, and technology.

 Each grant provides a stipend of $5,000 for a minimum of eight weeks of research at participating institutions.
 Awards are open to U.S. citizens and foreign nationals who hold the necessary U.S. government documents.

 For a full list of participating institutions, more information on deadlines and requirements, and to apply please consult the NERFC page on the Massachusetts Historical Society website.

 American Congregational Association - Boston Athenaeum Fellowship

-This fellowship supports research in American religious history involving the collections of the Boston Athenaeum and the Congregational Library & Archives.
-The award includes a stipend of $1,500 for a residency of twenty days (four weeks) and includes a year's membership to both institutions.
+The award includes a stipend of $2,000 for a residency of twenty days (four weeks) and includes a year's membership to both institutions.
 Applicants must be U.S. citizens or foreign nationals holding the appropriate U.S. government documents.